brendanhoran/xr_usb_serial_common/README.txt

 	XR22801/802/804

 The source code has been tested on various Linux kernels from 3.6.x to 3.17.x.
-## Brendan Horan 06/2021
-   * Updated to work with Kernel 5.x
+This may also work with newer kernels as well.

 Installation